Want to know one of the best things you can do when trying to create a new habit? Use a habit tracker.

 You can get lots of ideas and inspiration on Pinterest and Instagram, or take a look at some of these examples below.

-Here are 15 ideas for bullet journal or planner habit trackers that will keep you motivated and on track to reach your goals:
+Here are 15 ideas for habit trackers for your bullet journal or planner that will keep you motivated and on track to reach your goals:

 Which trackers inspire you?
 Why not choose one and get started on those small steps to reach your goals?